mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 ## Network Join
 <p align="justify">
-The operation of adding a new device into the network / household is utilizing a special topics.
+The operation of adding a new device into the network / household is exploiting a special topics.
 These topics are only temporary and utilized only for this specific use-case.
 This means that, aside from one, they are not a part of the standard topic structure.
-This simplifies the implementation at the end devices as they have no idea of the current structure of the MQTT2GO household.
-This topics and needed commands and reports are described in this section.
+This simplifies the implementation at the end devices as they initially have no idea about the current topic structure of the MQTT2GO household.
+This topics and their specific commands and reports are described in this section.
 </p>

 ### Topics Structure
 <p align="justify">
 As aforementioned, network join topics are unique inside the MTT2GO standard and are solely used for the initial connection of new devices.
+Their structure is given in following subsections.
 </p>

 #### End device
 <p align="justify">
-The end device itself utilizes a unique topics for the initialization communication.
+The end device itself utilizes a two unique topics for the initialization communication.
 They are:
 </p>

 ```
 <activation_code>/activation
 ```
-utilized for certificate exchange,
+exploited for certificate exchange, and

 ```
 <activation_code>/wifi